STAFF

 • Dalia Mahgoub (they/them) Operations Director

 {DELL-ya} A biracial nonbinary femme residing in unceded Lenape Land (Philadelphia).
 Amongst other things, they are a survivor of childhood sexual abuse & adult rape, a reluctant social worker, and a transformative justice facilitator.
 As an educator, creator, and healer – Dalia has a passion for imagining and implementing alternatives to the carceral state.
 Having worked with survivors and perpetrators of harm for five years, Dalia continues to emphasize harm reduction and survivor autonomy in their processes.
 Dalia enjoys writing letters, their two gray cats, candles, & sitting in the sun.
 While staying rooted in an abolitionist practice and theory, as well as Islam and the mercy of the divine - they are committed to always moving towards liberation.
-With a knack for organization, Community building, and knowledge sharing - Dalia holds the position of Advocacy Director.
+With a knack for organization, Community building, and knowledge sharing - Dalia holds the position of Director of Culture & Operations.

 • Saba Taj (they/she) Communications Coordinator